Fellsmarch/harrisoncook.net/content/posts/2021/mtls-and-load-balancers.md

 What this means is that a client can provide any certificate they want (as long as they have the corresponding private key) and an 'approved' certificate as a header (which is treated as public information), and the server will allow their requests.

 ### My Conclusions
-My initial thought was that the server must be have a (assumedly Azure) load balancer sitting infront of it (and this might've been the case, I had no way to know), but a couple of things made me think that's not true:
+My initial thought was that the server must have a (assumedly Azure) load balancer sitting infront of it (and this might've been the case, I had no way to know), but a couple of things made me think that's not true:
 - I would assume a good load balancer would strip these headers and re-add them itself to prevent this exact situation
 - In all my testing I never had a TLS handshake failure, but always an HTTP response code, this indicated that whatever the requests are hitting do not have 'proper' mTLS enabled (I am unsure if this would be normal under normal load balancer-mTLS functionality)
 - I found no evidence of CCA during TLS handshakes (using Wireshark)